Sleep Apnea Bensalem, PA

 Can sleep apnea run in the family?

 There does seem to be a genetic component to sleep apnea in some cases.
 Having a family member with sleep apnea does increase your risk.
-The condition results from factors like having a narrow airway or enlarged tissues and structures in the throat.
-This can cause some individual’s airways to collapse during sleep.
+The condition results from factors like having a narrow airway or enlarged tissues and structures in the throat, which can cause some individuals’ airways to collapse during sleep.
 While lifestyle factors like being overweight also contribute, studies show sleep apnea can cluster in families due to inherited facial structures and genetic predisposition.

 Will an adjustable bed help with sleep apnea?